draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

 - ``aerobic`` boolean

-    Sets the media to aerobic, if True (adds O2 when neccessary).
+    Sets the media to aerobic, if True (adds O2 when necessary).
     Default does not change media definitions.

 - ``supplement`` None, std or min